-One step should to be carried out on each of the next 10 days.
+One step should be carried out on each of the next 10 days.
 They're based on the ideas found in the international bestseller Mindfulness: An Eight Week Plan for Finding Peace in a Frantic World.
-The book uses a unique program based on mindfulness meditations developed by us at Oxford University in the UK to relieve anxiety, stress, exhaustion and depression.
-It's been proven by countless clinical trials to be at least as effective as drugs or counselling for dealing with these conditions.
+The book uses a unique program based on mindfulness meditations developed by us at Oxford University in the UK to relieve anxiety, stress, exhaustion, and depression.
+It's been proven by countless clinical trials to be at least as effective as drugs or counseling for dealing with these conditions.

 Mindfulness is quite simply paying full whole-hearted attention.
 A typical meditation involves paying full attention to the breath as it flows in and out of the body.
 Focusing on each breath in this way allows you to observe your thoughts as they arise in your mind and, little by little, to let go of struggling with them.
 You come to the profound understanding that thoughts and feelings (including negative ones) are transient.
 They come and they go, and ultimately, you have a choice about whether to act on them or not.

 Mindfulness is about observation without criticism; being compassionate with yourself.
 When unhappiness or stress hover overhead, rather than taking it all personally, you learn to treat them as if they were black clouds in the sky, and to observe them with friendly curiosity as they drift past.

 Scientific studies have shown that mindfulness not only prevents depression, but that it also positively affects the brain patterns underlying day-to-day anxiety, stress, depression, and irritability so that when they arise, they dissolve away again more easily.
 Other studies have shown that regular meditators see their doctors less often and spend fewer days in hospital.
 Memory improves, creativity increases, and reaction times become faster.